MurryPuppins/Discord-Bots_OLD/README.md

 ClutchGaming: My own discord and remote server management bot, found in my community server.
 The remote server management allows my administrative team to carry out remote actions on our servers <br>
 <br>
 <br>
-Small note: Discord.py is being continued as of April 2022, it is recommended to utilize a different API wrapper or Javascript. <br>
+Small note: Discord.py is being discontinued, thus these bots will be no longer functional as of April 2022.
+I plan on rewriting these bots in its native javascript language, along with new features for Vibebot <br>
 Smaller note: Those nosy enough, the bot tokens in this repository are defunct, no point in trying them ;)